 Graduate Advisors are nominated by the Chairperson of the Geography Graduate Group and appointed by the Dean of Graduate Studies to serve in matters affecting graduate students in their academic program.
 The Graduate Advisor’s signature is the only signature officially recognized by Graduate Studies on a variety of forms and petitions used by graduate students.
 In general, Graduate Advisors act as the student’s first source of academic program information and provide assistance with the requirements of the program.
 Students should meet with their Graduate Advisor on a regular basis and keep him/her up to date on progress.
 In particular, the Graduate Advisors are responsible for:

-- Development of academic study plans with the student.
+- Providing feedback on academic study plans developed by the student.

 - Reviewing and acting on requests by graduate students to drop or add courses or to take courses on a Satisfactory/Unsatisfactory basis.

-- Reviewing and approving petitions for advancement to candidacy for the Ph.D. degree and making recommendations for the composition of committees for M.A. theses and exams, doctoral dissertations, or qualifying examinations.
+- Reviewing and approving petitions for advancement to candidacy for the Ph.D. degree and making recommendations for the composition of committees for M.A. theses and exams, doctoral dissertations, and/or qualifying examinations.

-- Periodic review of the student’s progress towards degree objectives, and in particular, the filing of an annual report with Graduate Studies concerning each student’s progress toward completion of degree requirements.
+- Periodic review of the student’s progress towards degree objectives, and in particular:

-- The Graduate Advisor is also responsible for the approval of Planned Educational Leave (PELP).
+- The approval of Planned Educational Leave (PELP).

 It is the student’s responsibility to obtain needed funding.
 Many sources of financial support are available for students.
 UC Davis Graduate Studies has detailed information about possible sources of financial assistance available here: http://www.gradstudies.ucdavis.edu/ssupport/ If you have questions about any of these funding sources, please be in touch with Carrie Armstrong-Ruport, Program Coordinator, at email@example.com